 Michael was preceded in death by his former partner, Stephen Abrams in 1985; his parents, Edward and Dorothy Scollard; brothers, Darrell and Paul Scollard; sister and brother-in-law, Linda and Glen Crouter; nephews, David Crouter and Darren Scollard; and niece, Rebecca Scollard.

-A celebration of life will be held at a later date in both Klamath Falls, Oregon, and Mt.
-Vernon, Washington, if and when Covid-19 restrictions have been relaxed or lifted.
+Another celebration of life memorial service will be held at a later date in the summer in Mt.
+Vernon, Washington.

 In lieu of flowers, the family asks that donations be made to the Klamath Chorale, P.O.
-Box 7937, Klamath Falls, OR 97601, or to the Klamath-Lake Counties Food Bank, P. O. Box 317, Klamath Falls, Oregon 97601.
+Box 7937, Klamath Falls, OR 97601.

 Notes of condolence or sympathy should be addressed to Gary Floyd, 12341 Lupine Lane, Klamath Falls, OR 97603.